earlSt1/vtt-macro-folders/README.md

 - The folder icon allows you to create a folder in the selected folder.

 Folders now conceal more functionality in context menus, accessible by right clicking the folder.
 Most of these options are self explanatory
+- In the Edit dialog, you can assign a player to a folder, using the Player Default option.
+This means any macros created by that user will be placed in this folder.
+Good for players who like to flood the macro directory with New Macros.
 - Configure Permissions allows you to change the permissions of all macros inside a folder (much like core foundry)
 - Remove folder removes the selected folder, and moves all other macros into the parent folder, or the Default folder if the selected folder doesnt not hvae a parent
 - Delete all will remove the selected folder, and **all folders and macros inside the selected folder**.
 Use with caution